 Okay, you would think at least one boat motor mechanic would have put together some reasons for what I described.
 Don't hold your breath!
 I had to go online to find the possible causes.
 Here we go:

-A 2.5 Mercury outboard motor, particularly a 2-stroke model, can be difficult to restart in the water, sometimes even more so than on land.
-Possible reasons:
+A 2.5 Mercury outboard motor, particularly a 2-stroke model, can be difficult to restart in the water, even more so than on land.

 Note: one piece of advice my mechanic gave me: for better starting, use only fresh, non-ethanol, high-octane gas in the 2.5 hp 4-stroke.
 Improved gas mileage is also an advantage.